Ransomware attack hits 4 Asian countries of AXA subsidiary

 The statement added that “regulators and business partners have been informed.”

-News of the Asia attack was first reported by the Financial Times, which said that cybercriminals using ransomware called Avaddon stole data that included customer information, medical records and claims.
-Hospital and doctors’ information was also filched, the FT reported.
+News of the Asia attack was first reported by the Financial Times.

+The Russian-speaking attackers used a ransomware variant called Avaddon.
+In a post on their darknet leak site including some document samples, they claim to have stolen 3 terabytes of data including medical records, customer IDs and privileged communications with hospitals and doctors.

+Avaddon threatened to leak “valuable company documents” in 10 days if the company did not pay an unspecified ransom.

 Ransomware attacks returned to headlines this month after hackers struck the United States’ largest fuel pipeline, the Colonial Pipeline, and the company shut it down for days to contain the damage.